Historic Villages & Suburban Energy

 Northern Ozaukee County: Belgium • Fredonia • Port Washington • Saukville

 Lake Michigan dominates the landscape in northern Ozaukee County, which includes Belgium, Fredonia, Port Washington and Saukville.
 Harrington Beach State Park is a nature enthusiast's treasure chest.
 The 636-acre park contains more than a mile of beach along Lake Michigan.
-The park also offers numerous beaches, picnic areas, hiking trails, nature walks and cross-country skiing trails for outdoor enthusiasts of all types.
+The park also offers numerous campsites, picnic areas, hiking paths and cross-country skiing trails for outdoor enthusiasts of all types.

 Port Washington, the county seat, is the largest community in northern Ozaukee County.
 Once one of Lake Michigan's major commercial fishing ports, the city still resembles a small fishing village.
 Besides being home to many charter boat captains, Port Washington offers residents a publicly owned marina and provides them with the only Lake Michigan-based water supply in the county.
 Because of the community's age - it was the county's first settlement - the city offers a wide variety of housing, from homes built in the mid-1800s to modern homes in spacious subdivisions.

-Saukville is a small community located just northwest of Port Washington.
+Saukville is a small community located just northwest of Port Washington along Wisconsin’s Ethnic Settlement Trail.
 Its quaint downtown, business park and proximity to woodlands and water have made it an attractive location for those who love the outdoors.

-Riveredge Nature Center, located in the northwestern corner of the county, is a peaceful 351-acre sanctuary that includes cross-country skiing and hiking trails.
+Riveredge Nature Center, located in the northwestern corner of the county, is a peaceful 351-acre sanctuary that includes cross-country skiing, hiking trails and outdoor learning laboratory.
 Also located in the northernmost regions of Ozaukee County are the small rural communities of Fredonia and Belgium.
 Fredonia claims to be the birthplace of Flag Day and is home to the National Flag Day Foundation.
 Belgium is located off I-43 just west of Harrington Beach State Park, where the village's founders, immigrants from Luxembourg, worked in the quarries.